vertigo-web/vertigo/README.md

 * `cargo make demo-watch`

 Keep in mind that you still need to refresh page in the browser after project recompiles.

+To compile all examples run:

+* `cargo make examples-build`

+This will build examples in `examples/build` directory.
+Now point your browser to `index.html` file of a particular example.

 A community, soon to grow
 --------------